sentrie-sh/website/src/content/docs/reference/shapes.md

 - **Inheritance**: Child shapes inherit all fields from parent shapes
 - **No Circular Dependencies**: Shapes cannot reference themselves directly or indirectly
-- **No Duplicate Fields**: Shapes cannot have duplicate fields
+- **No Duplicate Fields**: Shapes cannot have duplicate fields directly or indirectly
 - **Type Safety**: Values must match the exact shape they're assigned to
-- **Data Model Requirement**: Shapes cannot be composed with shapes which do not resolve to a data model
+- **Data Model Requirement**: Shapes cannot be composed with alias shapes

 ```sentrie
 -- This will cause a validation error